mongotop (1) Linux Manual Page

 mongotop returns time values specified in milliseconds (ms.)

-Changed in version 2.2: If you use the --locks, the ns field does not appear in the mongotop output.
+Changed in version 2.2: If you use the –locks, the

 USE